Exam Strategy 2026Chemistry Mastery

 The Reality of Chemistry Strategy in 2026

-Examiners for JEE and NEET haven't actually changed the syllabus much for 2026.
+So basically, examiners for JEE and NEET haven't radically changed the syllabus for 2026.
 But the way they frame questions is definitely different.
-They are heavily using assertion-reasoning formats now.
-That kind of tricks you if you just memorized facts without context.
+They are heavily using assertion-reasoning formats now, which literally punishes you if you just blindly memorized the bold terms without understanding the underlying logic.

-Honestly, I see so many students buying massive, expensive books when the actual exam paper is sitting right in front of them in the basic textbook.
-Here is exactly how the NTA treats the subjects right now:
+Honestly, I see so many students buying massive, intimidating books when the actual exam paper is sitting right in front of them in the basic textbook.
+This is incredibly true for NCERT-based Inorganic Chemistry.

 Inorganic